What is Neurofeedback?

 HEG Neurofeedback Therapy (Hemoencephalography)

 What makes HEG neurofeedback so special, is that it is completely non-invasive – it simply measures.
-HEG neurofeedback targets the prefrontal cortex that often
+HEG neurofeedback targets the prefrontal cortex that often correspond with particular challenges.

-The prefrontal cortex (the area behind the forehead) is involved with our executive functions such as attention,
+The prefrontal cortex (the area behind the forehead) is involved with our executive functions such as attention, organisation and planning.

 Low blood flow to a region like the prefrontal cortex (your forehead area) can affect your concentration, relaxation, and higher-order thinking.
 Those with deficient blood flow to this region may typically suffer from lack of concentration, anxiety, brain fog, poor critical thinking skills, poor problem-solving ability and emotional dysfunction.
 HEG Neurofeedback is considered a very effective technique for alleviating unwanted psychological impairment stemming from poor blood flow.